 If a debt collector is doing this to you, read pages 10 and 11 of this PDF to compare what they’re doing to the unfair practices outlined by the FDCPA.

 After a certain number of years, an unpaid debt can eventually become “time-barred.”
-What that means is that the statute of limitations on that debt has expired.
-Once that happens, a debt collector can’t successfully sue you for repayment, you may be able to assert that the debt has expired.
+Essentially what that means is that the statute of limitations on that debt has expired.
+Once that happens, if a debt collector sues you for repayment, you may be able to assert that the debt has expired.
 If you think this may apply to a debt you owe, it may be beneficial to talk with an attorney.

-When a debt becomes time-barred depends on the type of debt you owe and which state’s laws apply to the debt and the lawsuit, as the statute of limitations is different for each state and debt type.
-Some debt, such as federal student loans, are exempt from this law entirely.
+When a debt becomes time-barred depends on the type of debt you owe and which state’s laws apply to the debt and the lawsuit, as the statute of limitations may differ by state and debt type.
+Some debt, such as federal student loans, are exempt from becoming time-barred.

 What to Do If These Things Happen to You

 It’s not always easy to figure out how to deal with a debt collector, which is why it’s so important to remember that you have rights.
-If a debt collector in contact with you has engaged in any of the above practices, you should report them immediately.
+If a debt collector in contact with you has engaged in any of the above practices, consider reporting them immediately.